Thanks for joining me!

 It is very difficult for others to see you in a different light or with a different definition than they once did.
 I have been through this before, but with a much more significant change (in my opinion).

 I “came out” as bisexual at age 33.
 I had never openly dated women.
 I knew I was attracted to women as well as men, but being brought up in a very strict Baptist home (the no-drinking, no rock-n-roll, no pre-marital-sex, pray-away-the-gay kind), I was never able to express that part of myself.
 But then, I met my future-(ex)wife and all that changed.
 I found the courage to tell everyone and to be with her openly.
 I committed myself to her and damn the consequences.
 It changed “my” people’s perception of me, of course.
 Some were very supportive, some were confused, some were angry.
 I lost friends and family.
 I was judged by some.
 I left a very comfortable existence.
 I had to start over (financially).
 But I was never happier than in those very stressful, early days.
 And even though we did break up after 13 yrs, I would not change a thing.
 I opened up a part of myself I had kept hidden for years.
-I became more “myself.”
+I became more “myself” than I could have been had I not met her.
 I will never regret it.

 It was very stressful for those around me to see me differently- to have to change their definition of who I was.
-I lost a very good sister-friend (for several years) because she said “we just don’t have anything in common anymore.”
+I lost a very dear sister-friend (we remained estranged for several years).
+She said “we just don’t have anything in common anymore.”
 It broke my heart.
 Another friend said “So… all the guys you dated?
 Was that fake?
-I don’t know how to see you anymore.”
+I just don’t know how to see you anymore.”
 Those things were very hard to hear.
 Hard to internalize.
 But I knew I was on the path of my own truth.
 I knew that this was what I wanted.

 I kind of feel like sobriety is going to be the same, but to a lesser degree.
-I used to drink with many of my friends.
+I used to drink with many (read: all) of my friends.
 It is how we unwind.
-There is an unspoken rule to never bring up how drunk someone is was, because we have all been there.
-Many “bad behaviors” are just ignored or laughed at later.
+There is an unspoken rule to never bring up how drunk someone is / or was, because we have all been there.
+Many “bad behaviors” go ignored or laughed at later.
 I am sure my sobriety is going to cause some stress in a few relationships when I no longer engage in this behavior.
-They may feel I am judging them (I will not be) or that I am boring (maybe that’s true).
+They may feel I am judging them (I will not be) or that I am boring (maybe I will be).

-I have shared in the past with my drinking friends that I wanted to stop or control my drinking.
-I have been met with everything from “That’s fine, but I’m not going to quit” to “That’s stupid.
+In the past, I have shared with my drinking friends that I would like to stop or control my drinking.
+I have been met with everything from “Good for you!” to “That’s fine, but I’m not going to quit” and “That’s stupid.
 Why would you do that?”
-In my sexual journey of self-discovery (going from fake-heterosexual to open-bisexual), I had my ex wife, and her (straight, bi, and lesbian) friends to support me.
+In my sexual-orientation journey of self-discovery (going from fake-heterosexual to open-bisexual), I had my ex wife, and her (straight, bi, and lesbian) friends to support me.
 I also had many friends of my own to support me, even if they struggled to understand.
-I am not sure I would have told anyone this about myself (even now) had I not met someone who could relate to what I was going through and been willing to hold my hand through that difficult journey.
+I am not sure I would have told anyone this truth about myself (even now) had I not met someone who could relate to what I was going through and been willing to hold my hand through that difficult journey.

 This is why I say (and am practicing) find a sober-buddy.
 Find someone that understands what it is like on day 5, 12, 60, 120, or is willing to share those experiences as you both experience them.
 I have reached out within my sober online group and have made a couple wonderful connections.
 These people are going through or have gone through the same things I am.
 We can encourage each other when we are down in a way that I’m not sure my real-life friends can.
 A sober-buddy can understand the drive to drink when shit is bad, or good, or just because it’s Tuesday.
 They know the drive because they also have it.